 Contact him via email email@example.com or phone (801)355-5055

 In early 2015 Laura joined HEAL Utah to coordinate outreach opportunities, direct much of HEAL’s communications, manage interns, and assist with fundraising events and administrative tasks.

 Hailing from Michigan, Laura is a graduate of Central Michigan University with a BS in Environmental Studies, Biology, and Religious Studies.
 After some stints living and playing in North Carolina & Louisiana, she earned her MS in Environmental Humanities from the University of Utah.
-Laura is also a member of Climate Reality Leadership Corps and the founder of the Good Grief Group.
+Laura is also a member of Climate Reality Leadership Corps and the cofounder of the Good Grief Network.

-She is the staff contact for materials requests, marketing or social media information, and HEAL Utah podcast inquiries.
+She is the staff contact for materials requests, marketing or social media information, internship information and HEAL Utah podcast inquiries.
 Reach her via email (firstname.lastname@example.org) or phone (801)355-5055.